Allegheny-Code-Colf-Association/acga-codelike/README.md

 A port of the 2D, array-based [codelike language](https://github.com/dospunk/codelike) with added commands to expand the range of the language to complete code golf challenges.

+## Using this repository

+This repository uses the [Apache Maven](https://maven.apache.org/) build system.
+The `pom.xml` file in the root directory of the repository points to the `src/test/resources/main.txt` file as its starting point.

 ## Notes

 - When reading a source file, the interpreter will always start at the top left corner and will be going down.